peterb12/A-Tour-Of-Haskell/Week3.md

 and it works just fine.
 However, if we just type `infiniteMonkeys` in the REPL...well, go ahead and try it.
 You'll probably have to reload the page to get it unlocked though.

-What we see here is that `infiniteMonkeys` is recursive (because it calls itself), it's not really _usefully_ recursive (because it might never stop running).
+What we see here is that `infiniteMonkeys` is recursive (because it calls itself), it's not really _usefully_ recursive (because it might never stop running.
 Useful recursive functions do their work and eventually finish that work.

 Let's write a function that will terminate.
 I'm going to use a conditional to do this to make clear what's happening, but after that we will use pattern matching for almost all of our recursive functions.